Cervical rib

 Cervical ribs are the ribs of the neck in many tetrapods.
 In most mammals, including humans, cervical ribs are not normally present as separate structures.
 They can, however, occur as a pathology.
 In humans, pathological cervical ribs are usually not of clinical concern, although they can cause a form of thoracic outlet syndrome.

 Development

 Like other ribs, the cervical ribs form by endochondral ossification.

 Variation

+Cervical ribs were present in early tetrapods such as Whatcheeria.
+In Tiktaalik and Ichthyostega, the cervical vertebrae were likely cartilaginous but bore ossified ribs.